 I was able to capture this unique picture of a Green Moray with its’ mouth open.
 Green Morays are part of the eel family.
 Even though the eel appears green, it is actually brown.
 The combination of the yellow tinted mucus covering its’ body and the background color gives it the trademark green color.

-This is also the location of many of the daily shows, including the Penguin Promenade.
-We were lucky enough to visit just in time for the promenade.
+This is also where most of the daily shows take place.
+During our visit, we had the pleasure of seeing the Penguin Promenade.
 A neat experience to see the penguins up close – check it out if you visit falls during a show.
-Also be sure to check the daily schedule of feedings and other encounters (you will be given a brochure when check in).
+Also be sure to check the daily schedule of feedings and other encounters (a map will be given to you upon check in).

 All the tanks are very colorful and attractive.
-You must check out the Seahorse and Leafy Dragons tanks.
+I loved the Seahorse and Leafy Dragons tanks.
 They are absolutely beautiful creatures.
 Seahorses are found in shallow tropical waters, while leafy dragons are found in Australia.
 Both beautiful creatures get their name from their dragon like resemblance.

 A Clown Fish (as seen in the movie “Finding Nemo”)